Infrastructure Pentesting

 2. The information gathering and threat modelling phases, where testers work behind the scenes to gain a better understanding of the tested organisation;

-3. Vulnerability assessment, exploitation and post-exploitation, which addresses the technical security expertise of the testers and combines it with the business acumen of the assignment;
+3. Vulnerability assessment, exploitation and post-exploitation, which addresses the technical security expertise of the testers and combines it with the business insight of the assignment;

 4. Reporting, which captures the entire process in a way that makes sense to the customer and provides them with the most value.